yuvalmGS/gigaspaces-wiki-jekyll/xap97/elastic-processing-unit.markdown

 3. Scaling up to 256 MB
 4. Scaling down to 64 MB

+{% note %}
-{% exclamation %} This demo assumes you have about 300 MB available memory on your machine.
+This demo assumes you have about 300 MB available memory on your machine.
+{%endnote%}

 ## Running the Example